netdata/netdata/docs/guides/troubleshoot/troubleshooting-agent-with-cloud-connection.md

     sudo netdatacli aclk-state | grep "Banned By Cloud"
     ```

-    The output will contain a line indicating if the IP is banned from `api.netdata.cloud`:
+    The output will contain a line indicating if the IP is banned from `app.netdata.cloud`:

     ```bash
     Banned By Cloud: yes